-Using CoPs to support women's work - A case study from higher education
+Using CoPs to support academic work - A case study from higher education

-Studies of the work lives of Australian academics have confirmed what many have long suspected - we work long hours, face significant stress, and have a general time poverty perspective on our professional lives (Forgasz & Leder, 2006; Goodyear, 2005; McInnes, 2000).
+Studies of the work lives of Australian academics have confirmed what many have long suspected - we work long hours, face significant stress, and have a general time poverty perspective on our professional lives

+(Forgasz & Leder, 2006; Goodyear, 2005; McInnes, 2000).
 For first year core course leaders, these concerns and the demands upon them are magnified.
-First year core course leaders are at the frontline of university teaching, along with their teaching teams (for example see: Krause et al., 2005; Pitkethley & Prosser, 2001).
+First year core course leaders are at the frontline of university teaching, along with their teaching teams (e.g. Krause, Hartley, James, & McInnis, 2005; Pitkethley & Prosser, 2001).
 At USQ, a core course leader in the Faculty of Business may coordinate more than one transnational course offering of over 1200 students a year, across three semesters, as well as contending with other professional demands and commitments outside the realm of teaching.
 How to foster collaborative professional structures with individual academics under such circumstances is a dilemma.
 Informal networks can be neglected as time and stress stretch individual academics and formalised committee structures are often seen as a waste of time.
 Committees are also much more likely to reflect institutional priorities rather than academic needs.
+The USQ Faculty of Business community of practice for core course leaders (including both female and male members) nurtures collaborative professional development.

 The Australian higher education sector is currently characterised as having been through a significant period of commercialisation and marketisation, particularly in regard to the provision of teaching to both domestic and international students (Marginson, 2006).
-These changes have placed considerable pressure on individual staff and led to increases in teaching loads and expectations (Forgasz & Leder, 2006; Anderson et al., 2002; McInnes, 2000).
+These changes have placed considerable pressure on individual staff and led to increases in teaching loads and expectations (Anderson, Johnson, & Saha, 2002; Forgasz & Leder, 2006; McInnes, 2000).
 At the same time the sector has experienced real declines in funding and continued increases in student numbers.
-These two trends taken together have led to economic rationalisation of teaching, assessment and course delivery across the sector (Schapper et al, 2004).
+These two trends taken together have led to economic rationalisation of teaching, assessment and course delivery across the sector (Schapper & Mayson, 2004).
 For first year teachers this swell combines with the research tide, where the maxim of "publish or perish" remains truer than ever, to produce a powerful tidal surge.
 Significant funding outcomes are attached to research output, both individually and institutionally.
 With the widespread use of short-term contracts in the sector (Macnamara, 2007), those who publish survive, and those who don't, do not.
 In this storm of competing and increasing expectations, CoPs can provide a safe haven for first year teachers, who are more often than not, women; it can provide the support to swim against the tide.
-This ongoing tension between research and teaching functions is exemplified by two recent developments in the Australian higher education sector - the Research Quality Framework (RQF) and the

-Teaching and Learning Performance Fund (TLPF).
+This ongoing tension between research and teaching functions is exemplified by two recent developments in the Australian higher education sector - the Research Quality Framework (RQF) and the Teaching and Learning Performance Fund (TLPF).
 These two initiatives highlight the tension between teaching and learning quality and research quality expectations in Australian universities.